osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 # v1.2 (mid february)

 * data-platform
-  * check that data platform overview describes services with references to API document
-  * check cross references and intro for each repo
-  * add proto files?
   * move tags and update releases for all repos
   * script to create simplified installer?
     * use simpler structure without "current" and dp-service.jar etc